paralab/Saena_Public/README.md

 # Saena

-Installation instructions to use Saena as a stand-alone solver:
+## Installation instructions to use Saena as a stand-alone solver

 1- The CMakeLists.txt is written to use Saena inside Nektar++.
 To use it as a stand-alone solver remove CMakeLists.txt. rename CMakeLists_standalone.txt to CMakeLists.txt.